weareyou/HAS-Hogeschool-2022/README.md

 In [/src/routes/templates/$ModularPageTemplate.svelte](/src/routes/templates/$ModularPageTemplate.svelte)
 a loop runs through the array, checks if we have a matching component, and then renders it with the content passed in.

+### CSP

+Content Security Policy (CSP) headers are configured in [svelte.config.js](svelte.config.js) and [netlify.toml](netlify.toml).
+They should be the same, to inform SvelteKit what CSP is actually configured when running on Netlify.